Stanford Summer Girls Lacrosse Camp

 — Mallory T. Camper

 July 10, 2015: This was an amazing camp I learned a lot and made some amazing friends.
 The staff was great both on the field and off.
 And I would gladly go back another year!

 July 8, 2015: This camp is so helpful.
 I gained not only skill, but also confidence and the willingness to take risks.
 The coaches encourage you to try something new and if it doesn't work, that's ok just try again.
 There was a very supportive environment in which I felt I didn't have to worry if I missed a pass or dropped the ball trying a new dodge.
 This camp also focused on both dominant and non-dominant hands equally and by the end of camp, I could switch easily in games without being nervous.

 Can't wait to go back!

-Stanford girls lacrosse camp was the best experience of my life! you learn so much in so little time! all the coaches are AMAZING and its an honor to be taught skills by them.
+August 8, 2014: Stanford girls lacrosse camp was the best experience of my life! you learn so much in so little time! all the coaches are AMAZING and its an honor to be taught skills by them.
 I am going back next year and i cant wait! i made so many friends and memories.
-The 6 hour plane flight from florida is well worth it!
+The 6 hour plane flight from Florida is well worth it!

 August 7, 2014: Stanford lax coaches were superb.
 Camp was tons of fun and very well organized.
 The camp teaches you a lot of new things and forces you to really push yourself.
 Stanford women's lax did a great job!